jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

-# Lab 1 Guide: XRd Topology Setup and Validation
+# Lab 1 Guide: XRd Topology Setup and Validation   [30 Min]
 The Cisco Live LTRSPG-2212 lab makes heavy use of the relatively new Dockerized IOS-XR router known as XRd.
 If you wish to explore XRd and its uses beyond the scope of this lab the xrdocs team has posted a number of XRd tutorials here: https://xrdocs.io/virtual-routing/tags/#xrd-tutorial-series

 ### Description: